LemmoTresto/laravel-moneybird/README.md

 $ php artisan vendor:publish --tag=config
 ```

-You then need to generate an application in the Moneybird interface and set the configuration in `config/moneybird.php`
+You then need to generate an application in the Moneybird interface and set the configuration in your environment file.
+See `config/moneybird.php` for all environment variables available.

 ## Usage